jamesodhunt/go-vs-rust/README.md

-# Simple equivalent golang and rust programs
+# Simple equivalent C, golang and rust programs

 Note that the rust program is simplified (for simplicity it does not use all the idiomatic constructs).